Lokesh598/Hello-Java/Multi Dimensional Array/readme.md

 Multidimensional arrays are arrays of arrays with each element of the array holding the reference of other arrays.
 These are also known as <a href = "https://www.geeksforgeeks.org/jagged-array-in-java/">Jagged Arrays</a>.
 A multidimensional array is created by appending one set of square brackets ([]) per dimension.

+** one dimensional array of one dimensional arrays is called two-dimensional array.

 Examples:
 ```java
 data_type[][] array_name = {